 Organisations participating in the scheme are known as host organisations.
 They can be from the public or private sectors or from the community and voluntary sector.
 The host organisation (HO) must have at least one full-time employee working 30 hours a week or more.
 The internship must not displace an existing employee and the HO must have no vacancies in the area of activity where the internship is offered.

 A host organisation must be a legal entity and must be compliant with health and safety and other legal requirements.
-Since 15 August 2011 sole traders are eligible to be host organisations (pdf).

 If Garda vetting is required the HO must ensure that this is carried out.
 The HO’s public liability insurance, and motor insurance if applicable, will cover any internships on the scheme.